-Well, in simplified terms, for every £1 that is wagered on a roulette the casino would see a profit of 2.7p, which is 2.70% of £1.
+Well, in simplified terms, for every £1 that is wagered on a roulette the casino would see a net win of 2.7p, which is 2.70% of £1.
 For every £100 spent they would see £2.70, and so on.
 Obviously the bigger the house edge the more money they make and the more this ‘game of chance’ favours the casino over the player.

 You may be looking at the roulette table and wondering how they achieve an edge, but the edge comes from the odds that they set you.
 Look at the pricing for a red/black bet, this pays out at 1:1, which is even money.
 This would be 50/50 if there were only two outcomes, but the inclusion of the ‘0’ – which is actually green – means that there are actually three possible colours not two.
-This makes the probability of the ball landing on a red/black number only 48.65%, leaving a little room for the casino to make money.
+This makes the probability of the ball landing on a red/black number only 48.65%, leaving a little room for the casino to secure their success.
 This is known as the house edge.